ColoredCow/portal/docs/prerequisites.md

   For MAMP:
   Name: This is the host name.
 The default host is ‘localhost’.

   Username: This is your MySQL username.
-Your MySQL username will be ‘root’ if you have not changed the default username setup in MAMP PRO.
+Your MySQL username will be ‘root’ if you have not changed the default username setup in MAMP.

-  Password: This is your MySQL password.Your MySQL username password will be ‘root’ if you have not changed the default password setup in MAMP PRO.
+  Password: This is your MySQL password.Your MySQL username password will be ‘root’ if you have not changed the default password setup in MAMP.

 ### 4. (Optional) If you are using TablePlus :running: